crafter312/fabric-backrooms/README.md

   - Backrooms Level 0 entity (as shown in Kane Pixels' YouTube series)
   - If possible, apply some kind of color map to the carpets in level 0 so they appear stained?
   - More backrooms dimensions, according to the standard Backrooms wiki (https://backrooms.fandom.com/wiki/Backrooms_Wiki)
+    - specifically, minimum dimensions required to get back to the overworld via dimension 3999
+    - one possible route is the following:
+      - 0, 1, 2, 4, 11, 3999
+      - this route depends on implementing windows and weather in level 4
+    - another possible route is the following:
+      - 0, 1, 2, 4, 6, 8, 9, 11, 3999
+      - this route depends partially on implementing dimension-wide lights out feature in level 4
+    - additionally, one could also visit level 5 in between 4 and 6 by entering a specific door, but level 5 sounds complicated to generate and is not necessary in the near future

 FAQ